sherpal8/backendDevPractise/README-api.md

 4. supertest
 5. nodemon

-**`Installation`**
+**`Instantiating development database`**
 Install the software above.
 Then run the command below on your CLI:

 - \$ npm run repopulateDB

-This command will result in the seeding of the development database and set up the development environment.
+This command will result in the setup and seeding of the development database.
 This command can also be used to repopulate the development database should it be necessary.

 - Note: The test database of sqlite3 will be autopopulated with the command \$ npm run test